 Communication and community management

 Excellent communication is a fundamental character of a good beta program manager.
-They onboard and guide the users through the beta program’s goals, issues, and reporting mechanisms.
+They onboard and guide users through the beta program’s goals, issues, and reporting mechanisms.
 They also lead inter-team communication as well as teams’ communication with the testers to avoid confusion and ensure that high-quality, actionable feedback is relayed to internal teams.
 Moreover, they decide upon the suitable communication tools needed to minimize the friction for testers to provide feedback.

 Beta program managers are also charged with building and maintaining a community of testers through several channels.
 This is done throughout and beyond the testing phase, ensuring testers are engaged, and actively soliciting their feedback.
 They manage these channels, keeping them alive to provide a ready pool of testers for future beta tests.